 Since march 2018, Olivier is also Member of Eurazeo Executive Board.

 Neil joined Silverfleet Capital in 1989, became Managing Partner in 2004 and led the buyout of the firm from Prudential plc in 2007.
-Neil heads a team of partners and staff who are located in London, Munich, Paris and Stockholm.
+Neil heads a team of partners and staff who are located in London, Munich, Paris, Stockholm and Amsterdam.

 Neil is Chairman of the BVCA UK & European Capital Committee, and with more than 25 years experience of investing in the European mid-market, his views and opinions are frequently sought by the media and industry alike.